tanvirahmedmahin10/assignment-5/README.md

 4.What does the useEffect hook do, and why did you need it to load the JSON data?
 Ans:

-After the Component is shown it runs the code
+After the Component is shown,it runs the code

 Fetching data takes a lot of time.Use effect is used here to reduce that time